- New tax rates and provisions became effective in 2013.

-In 2013, there are new tax rates and provisions as a result of the American Taxpayer Relief Act of 2012 and taxes associated with the Affordable Care Act of 2010.
-Among them are three distinct thresholds that investors could cross over, each with unique tax implications.
+In 2013, there were new tax rates and provisions that became effective as a result of the American Taxpayer Relief Act of 2012 and taxes associated with the Affordable Care Act (ACA) of 2010.
+Among them were three distinct income thresholds that investors could cross over, each with unique tax implications.

 Affordable Care Act taxes

 If a taxpayer crosses the threshold, then he or she must make a two-part calculation.
-The first is determining the amount that you are over the threshold.
-The second is determining your Net Investment Income amount.
-Whichever amount is the lessor is where the 3.8% net investment income tax is applied.
+The first is determining the amount in which you are over the threshold.
+The second is determining your net investment income amount.
+Whichever amount is the lesser is where the 3.8% net investment income tax is applied.

 American Taxpayer Relief Act

-Sometimes referred to as PEP and Pease, single filers and married filing jointly filers who break their respective thresholds of $250,000 single/$300,000 joint in adjusted gross income will experience a phase-out of their personal exemptions and their itemized deductions.
-Personal exemptions ($3,900 per exemption in 2013) can be fully phased out and itemized deductions could phase out by as much as 80%.
+Sometimes referred to as PEP and Pease, single filers and married filing jointly filers who exceed their respective thresholds of $254,200 single/$305,050 joint in adjusted gross income will experience a phase-out of their personal exemptions and their itemized deductions.
+Personal exemptions ($3,950 per exemptions for 2014) can be fully phased out and itemized deductions could phase out by as much as 80%.

-At $400,000/$450,000 in taxable income, single and married filing jointly filers will move into the highest income tax bracket of 39.6%.
+At $406,751/$457,601 in taxable income, single and married filing jointly filers will move into the highest income tax bracket of 39.6%.
 Any ordinary income above the amount will be taxed at that rate.
-That is also the trigger for moving to the highest long-term capital gains rate of 20%.
-The 20% rate applies to general long term capital gains that otherwise would fall within the 39.6% bracket.
+That is also the trigger for the highest long-term capital gains rate of 20%.
+The 20% rate applies to general long-term capital gains that otherwise would fall within the 39.6% bracket.

 Listen to our Road Report Podcast